ralphboadi/ralphboadi/README.md

 - High value customers are concentrated in the "Corporate" and "Consumer" segments.
 - Profitablity varies significantly by region.
 The West region has the highest averrage profit per customer.
 The Central region has many frequent but lower-profit customers.

-Using these, we assign each customer a segment label (Platinum, Gold, Silver) based on performance.
+Using these, we assign each customer a segment label (Platinum, Gold, Silver, Bronze) based on performance.

 ## SQL Queries